jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 Data requirements: To merge two data sets you need to have data of one of the two naming structures:

-USAXS data: Inside root:USAXS: folder, name of the folder represents the sample name and the data are named SMR\_Int/SMR\_Qvec/SMR\_Error or DSM\_Int/DSM\_Qvec/DSM\_Error.
+*USAXS data*: Inside root:USAXS: folder, name of the folder represents the sample name and the data are named SMR\_Int/SMR\_Qvec/SMR\_Error or DSM\_Int/DSM\_Qvec/DSM\_Error.
 Optionally you can have SMR/DSM\_dQ which is Q resolution wave.
 These data are, if present, properly passed through the calculations.

-QRS data: Folder name represents the sample name and inside this folder you have three or four waves: Q\_SampleName, R\_SampleName (Intensity), S\_SampleName (Intensity uncertainty), optionally W\_SampleName (Q resolution).
+*QRS data*: Folder name represents the sample name and inside this folder you have three or four waves: Q\_SampleName, R\_SampleName (Intensity), S\_SampleName (Intensity uncertainty), optionally W\_SampleName (Q resolution).
 You can also have data Irena & Nika consider QRS also : consisting of d\_SampleName, R\_SampleName (Intensity), S\_SampleName or t\_SampleName, R\_SampleName (Intensity), S\_SampleName.
-The difference is that wave starting with t contains (x-axis) expressed in two-theta (in degrees) and wave starting with d contains d-spacings.
-No other naming system is NOT supported at this time and if needed, will need to be added into the system (request it, justify and send examples…).
+The difference is that wave starting with t contains (x-axis) expressed in two-theta (in degrees) and wave starting with d contains d-spacing (in Angstroms).

+No other naming system is supported at this time and if needed, it will need to be added into the system (request it, justify and send examples…).

 **What can be done**:

-*Optional Step - when "Merge method" is "Extrap.
-Data1 and Optimize"* : User can fit "First data set" end of data (high-q range for this set) with one of few functions.
-Code will then use the fitted parameters to replace the noisy fitted data with the smooth functional dependence.
-This helps with data which are noisy and where regular method of Optimizing overlap does not work too well...

-*Main Step* :User selects the overlapping range of Qs for the data.
+*Main Step*: User selects the overlapping range of Qs for the data.
 The data are trimmed at these Qs!
-Code has 4 parameters of merging, up to 3 can be optimized at the same time :
+Code has 4 parameters of merging, 0, 1, 2 or 3 can be optimized at the same time :

-1. Data 1 background - Data 1, low-q data, assumed to be the optionally absolutely calibrated, are assumed to have potentially flat background at high-q.
+1. Data 1 background - Data 1 = lower-q data, assumed to be the correctly (e.g., absolutely) calibrated, are expected to have potentially flat background at high-q.
-2. Data 2 scaling - Data 2, high-q data, need to be scaled to Data 1 with scaling factor.
+2. Data 2 scaling - Data 2 = higher-q data, need to be scaled to Data 1 with scaling factor.
-3. Data 1 or 2 q-shift - Data 1 or 2 can have q (d or t) shifted if to compensate for any misalignment between the segments.
+3. Data 1 or 2 q/d/tth-shift - Data 1 or 2 can have q (d or t) shifted if to compensate for any misalignment between the segments.
 Typically this means user or staff failed to properly calibrate the instrument and it is strongly suggested to fix the calibration and reduce the data again to fix this misfit.
 Allowed q/d/t shift is limited to be at most ½ of the q value for the first point on the second segment.
 This may not work as well for d type data which are kind of unique case anyway.

 Each parameter can be individually selected for optimization - or if known, can be inserted manually in the field.
-Keep in mind, that it is users job to set the value back to 0 or 1 if they decide not to use this parameter.
+Keep in mind, that it is user's job to set the value back to 0 or 1 if they decide not to use this parameter.

-These parameters are optimized using Igor Optimize function to minimize the misfit between the intensity points in the overlapping q range.
+These parameters are optimized using Igor Optimize function to minimize the misfit between the intensity points in the overlapping q/d/tth range.

+*Optional - when "Merge method" is "Extrap.
+Data1 and Optimize"*: User can fit "First data set" end of data (high-q range for this set) with one of few functions.
+Code will then use the fitted parameters to replace the noisy fitted data with the smooth functional dependence.
+This helps with data which are noisy and where regular method of Optimizing overlap does not work too well...

 Note, that Data manipulation I tool uses similar code.
 The Data manipulation tool I creates new folder/waves with names modified by adding **“\_comb**\ ” at their end.
 This tool adds **“\_mrg**\ ” at the end.
 User can change the term added to folder name in the lower right corner field on the panel.